TomaszGolan/reveal_talks/markdown/nuwro_sf.md

     * includes FSI effects (for Carbon)

-* Approximated SF for Argon can be used (before the real one becomes available)
+* Approximated SF for Argon can be used (before the "real one" becomes available)